-To present a short summary of our activity in a normal sprint, we’ve listed below some of the steps we go through on each iteration.
+Next, we’ll show you a summary of our activity in a typical sprint.
+For that purpose, we’ve listed below the steps we go through with each iteration:

 1. Have the feature spec written out by the product team, then have a meeting to address and find problems before it gets implemented.

-3. When the code is finishing being implemented, the QA team starts executing the selected test plan (also including the newly written test cases) against the newly implemented feature.
+3. When the code is implemented, the QA team starts executing the selected test plan (also including the newly written test cases) against the newly implemented feature.

-5. Once the needed to be fixed bugs do get fixed, we’ll do another shorter plan execution to see if other areas of the product have been affected or not by the new changes.
+5. Once the needed to be fixed bugs do get fixed, we’ll do another shorter plan execution to see if other product areas have been affected or not by the new changes.

-6. If the fixes pass, & there are no more bugs to be fixed in the current sprint related to this feature, we can close out the story ticket et voilà, call the feature as accepted!
+6. If the fixes pass & there are no more bugs to be fixed in the current sprint related to this feature, we can close out the story ticket, et voilà, the feature is accepted!

-Note that, usually, spec testing (so point 1) is crucial as it saves a lot of time and effort for everybody.
+Note that spec testing (point 1) is crucial as it saves a lot of time and effort for everybody.